rshashank-r/rk-farm-land/README.md

-# RK FARM LAND Website
+gi# RK FARM LAND Website

 This is a Next.js project for the RK FARM LAND website, built with Firebase Studio.